haohonglong/docker-lnmp/README.md

     CREATE USER 'lam'@'%' IDENTIFIED BY '123456';
     GRANT ALL PRIVILEGES ON *.* TO 'lam'@'%' IDENTIFIED BY '123456' WITH GRANT OPTION;
     FLUSH   PRIVILEGES;

+#### No space left on devic have been solved in linux
+    #Remove stopped containers, unused networks, dangling images, and build cache
+    docker system prune -af --volumes

+    checking the size of folders of files sudo du -ah -x --max-depth=1

+    du -sh ./*

+    df -h